Droopy eyelids, otherwise known as ptosis, refers to the sagging of the eyelids over the eyes.

 The skin of the eyelids is excellent at hiding scars, and any blepharoplasty scars will be hidden in the fold of the upper eyelid, making them nearly invisible on most people.

 Blepharoplasty procedures at the Cadogan Clinic start from £4,000, however every individual is different, and an accurate price will be quoted depending on your individual needs.
+The cost will be higher if you are having more than one treatment, for example droopy eyelid surgery coupled with a brow lift.
 Book a consultation at our clinic to find out exactly what your surgery will cost and what will be required for your particular case.

 The peri-ocular area is the first part of the face to start to show signs of ageing.
 And sunken eyes are just another part of this process.Read More